Friday, October 25, 2013

 Facts

-In 1950, Bill married the actress June Bland (who appeared in the Doctor Who stories Earthshock and Battlefield), but later divorced her and moved to Spain to live with his civil partner, Alan Sandilands.
+In 1950, Bill married the actor June Bland (who appeared in the Doctor Who stories Earthshock and Battlefield) and they had three children together.
+However, he later divorced her and moved to Spain to live with his civil partner, Alan Sandilands.
 When Alan died in 2012, Bill moved back to the UK and, the following year, remarried June Bland (with whom he'd had three children).
+His grandchildren include stand-up comedian Jordan Brookes and actor Scarlett Brookes.

 In 2015 Toby Hadoke released his Who's Round interview with Bill here.